Symmetrization of Wannier Hamiltonian and matrices

 translation : [ 0.0000 0.0000 0.0000 ]

-axis: [-0.707107 -0.707107 -0. ] ; angle = 1 pi, inversion : True, time reversal: True
+axis: [-0.707107 -0.707107 -0. ] ; angle = 1 pi, inversion: True, time reversal: True

 pos_list: [[0]]

-proj: Projection 0, 0, 0:['sp3d2;t2g'] with 9 Wannier functions on 1 points (9 per site)
+proj: Projection 0, 0, 0:['sp3d2;t2g'] with 18 Wannier functions (9 per spin x2 spins)

 orbital = sp3d2;t2g, num wann per site = 18